Fixed Wire Testing in London

 The inspection and test is carried out in accordance with the requirements of the latest edition of BS7671, often referred to as “The Wiring Regulations”

-Office Compliance Management are approved with the National Inspection Council for Electrical Installation Contracting (NIC EIC)
+Office Compliance Management is approved with the National Inspection Council for Electrical Installation Contracting (NIC EIC)

 There are essentially three elements to the work: